 Traditional Mexican Clothing for Women

-A close look at traditional Mexican clothing for women reveals a world of vivid, intricately crafted garments.
+A close look at women's traditional Mexican clothing reveals a world of vivid, intricately crafted garments.
 A conflux of European and native elements, the clothes are made with specifically favored materials and embrace bold colors.
+Find out more about the different types of women's traditional Mexican clothing and learn where you can purchase pieces of your own.

 Mexican clothes all share an appreciation for strong color and beautiful craftsmanship.
-Among the common clothing choices for women are the following:
+Here are a number of common traditional clothing choices for Mexican women.

 Huipil

 The huipil (pronounced "wee-peel") is a sleeveless, tunic-like garment.
 As with many other cultures that use garments to identify their specific areas of origin, the distinctive design on a huipil can distinguish the community that the wearer belongs to.
 The designs may also convey the wearer's marital status or personal beliefs.
-A ceremonial huipil is one worn by wives of religious figures in the community, as well as statues of saints.
-Huipils are worn by children, teenagers and adults alike.
+Wives of community religious figures wear ceremonial huipil, as do statues of saints.
+Children, teenagers, and adults alike wear huipils.

 Quechquémitl